 From Piazza della Scala, take Via Manzoni.
 There you will find the Poldi Pezzoli Museum, which displays works of art by Michelangelo, Botticelli, Piero della Francesca, Perugino, Pinturicchio and the famous “Lady Portrait” by Pollaiolo, the symbol of the museum (worth a visit if you have enough time).

 If you enjoy walking, you can continue down via Torino to visit San Lorenzo and then Sant’Ambrogio, two of the oldest and most important churches of Milan, dating from the Roman times.
-Otherwise, take the “red” underground in Piazza duomo, to visit Santa Maria delle Grazie and the Last Supper from Leonardo da Vinci, undoubtedly Milan’s best-known attraction (make sure to reserve much in advance!).
+Otherwise, take the “red” underground in Piazza duomo, to visit Santa Maria delle Grazie and the Last Supper from Leonardo da Vinci, undoubtedly Milan’s best-known attraction after the Duomo.

 After visiting the church (don’t forget the beautiful cloister), walk to Castello Sforzesco, the imposing castle built by the Duke of Milan, Gian Galeazzo Visconti, in 1358.
 In the Castle museum you can admire Michelangelo’s last unfinished masterpiece, the Pietà Rondanini.
 The large park behind it (“parco Sempione”) is an excellent place to rest.